JosiahR89/Bootcamp-Project-2/README.md

 * Read from source to Pandas Dataframe
 * Trimmed Leading and Trailing Spaces
 * Made sure There were no duplicates
-* Identified Fips_id as primary key
+* Identified 'State_Fips' as primary key
 * Wrote to US_States.csv that can be imported in PostgreSQL

 <details>